roerohan/vitest-github-action/README.md

 });
 ```

 Upon adding this configuration, the coverage report will be generated and commented on the PR.
+To run this, just run `npm run coverage` in your action.

+> NOTE: Make sure that the `GITHUB_TOKEN` is set to `${{ secrets.GITHUB_TOKEN }}` in the action where you run `npm run coverage`.

 <!-- ROADMAP -->